Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 	formatter.destroy
 	Info: Transport state changed from AMQP_TRANSPORT_STATE_CONNECTED to AMQP_TRANSP                                                                                                                     ORT_STATE_BEING_DESTROYED

-\<TODO:   put code in here to view the data in the RM-PCS>

 To end execution, which to the window that is running the client.js app and hit CTRL-C.  Switch back to the gateway module window and hit \<enter>

 ### Step 5 - Add edge processing to the gateway